What is the Covid-19 Coronavirus Antibody Test?

 How reliable is the coronavirus antibody test?

 Finding a reliable and safe test for our patients has been a priority for us.
 We have researched many products in partnership with our UK laboratory to ensure the test that we offer provides trusted results.
-We have chosen to use the Abbott COVID-19 antibody test and our laboratory uses technology created by leading brands for diagnostic tests.
-The Abbott coronavirus antibody test is 99% accurate and is approved for use by Public Health England.
-It has also been given the CE mark so shows it complies with EU safety rules.
+Our laboratory uses technology created by leading brands for diagnostic tests.
+Our antibody test is 99% accurate.

 The test looks for specific IgG antibodies, which appear during an established immune reaction, rather than IgM antibodies which are triggered by an acute immune response and are therefore less reliable.

 Antibody testing is a key pillar of the government strategy in boosting overall testing capacity for coronavirus.
 It is an important part of monitoring the spread of coronavirus.
 It allows an understanding of those who have recovered from the virus and is a key way to allow businesses to return to some element of normality until a vaccination is ready.